 Understanding storyboards is key to visualizing your film’s flow.
 A storyboard presents each scene through a series of drawings, detailing camera angles, character placements, and movements.
 It’s essentially a comic strip for your movie.

-When I started out, having a storyboard saved me so much time.
-For instance, planning a complex action scene?
+When I started, having a storyboard saved me so much time—for instance, planning a complex action scene.
 With a storyboard, you can map out every move before filming begins.
-This clarity helps the crew know exactly what’s expected, cutting down on confusion during shooting.
+This clarity helps the crew know exactly what’s expected, reducing confusion during shooting.

 Storyboards also help communicate your vision to everyone involved.
-They serve as a clear reference, making sure directors, actors, and crew are all aligned.
-Check out StudioBinder’s guide for some awesome storyboard tips.
+They are an apparent reference, ensuring that directors, actors, and crew are aligned.
+Check out StudioBinder’s guide for some excellent storyboard tips.

 Plus, storyboards can spot potential issues early on.
 If a scene looks off in the planning stage, you can tweak it without expensive delays during production.